Innovative, non-surgical treatment for Retrograde Cricopharyngeal Dysfunction.Now available in Pittsburgh, PA or virtually in Pennsylvania.

 Muscle tension and stress are closely related.
 Through mindfulness, we can help our bodies relax.

-Nora Mahon, MS, CF-SLP is a Speech-Language Pathology Clinical Fellow at the UPMC Voice, Airway, & Swallow Center.Nora first took an interest in behavioral treatment of R-CPD following her partner's experience being unable to burp.
+Nora Mahon, MS, CCC-SLP is a Speech-Language Pathologist based in the Pittsburgh area.Nora first took an interest in behavioral treatment of R-CPD following her partner's experience being unable to burp.
 She developed and began piloting the R-CPD treatment protocol in 2024, and is continuing to collect initial efficacy data.

 The information provided on this site is for educational purposes only and content included within does not substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Representatives of this site are not liable for risks or issues associated with using or acting upon the information presented on this site.